Tensor Dropout for Robust Learning

 \section{Introduction}

-Deep neural networks have been evolved to a general-purpose machine learning method with remarkable performance on practical applications~\citep{lecun2015deep}.
-Such models are usually over-parameterized, involving an enormous number (possibly millions) of parameters.
-This is much larger than the typical number of available training samples, making deep networks prone to overfitting~\citep{caruana2001overfitting}.
-Coupled with overfitting, the large number of unknown parameters makes deep learning models extremely hard and computationally expensive to train, requiring huge amount of memory and computation power.
-Such resources are often available only in massive computer clusters, preventing deep networks to be deployed in resource limited machines such as mobile and embedded devices.
+Deep neural networks have evolved into powerful predictive models with remarkable performance on computer vision tasks~\cite{krizhevsky2012imagenet,lecun2015deep,he2016deep}.
+Such models are usually over-parameterized, involving an enormous number (typically tens of millions) of parameters.
+This is much larger than the typical number of available training samples, making deep networks prone to overfitting~\cite{caruana2001overfitting}.
+Coupled with overfitting, deep networks lack robustness to small adversarial or noise perturbations~\cite{goodfellow2014explaining}.
+In computer vision tasks, such as image classification or regression, perturbed examples are often perceived identically to the original ones by humans while lead arbitrarily different predictions by networks.
+In addition, not only are these neural networks lacking in robustness, they are also over-confident when (wrongly) predicting on noisy inputs~\cite{hein2019relu}.
+These shortcomings pose a possible obstacle for mass deployment of systems relying on deep learning in sensitive fields such as medical image analysis for disease prediction and expose an inherent weakness in their reliability.

-To prevent deep neural networks from overfitting and improve their generalization ability, several explicit and implicit regularization methods have been proposed.
-More specifically, explicit regularization strategies, such as weight decay involve $\ell_2$-norm regularization of the parameters \citep{nowlan1992simplifying, krogh1992simple}.
-Replacing the $\ell_2$ with $\ell_1$-norm has been also investigated \citep{scardapane2017group, zhang2016l1}.
-Besides the aforementioned general-purpose regularization functions, neural networks specific methods such as early stopping of back-propagation \citep{caruana2001overfitting}, batch normalization \citep{ioffe2015batch}, dropout \citep{srivastava2014dropout} and its variants --e.g., DropConnect \citep{wan2013regularization}-- are algorithmic approaches to reducing overfitting in over-parametrized networks and have been widely adopted in practice.

-Reducing the storage and computational costs of deep networks has become critical for meeting the requirements of environments with limited memory or computational resources.
-To this end, a surge of network compression and approximation algorithms have recently been proposed in the context of deep learning.
-By leveraging the redundancy in network parameters, methods such as \citet{tai2015convolutional, cheng2015exploration, yu2017compressing, kossaifi2018tensor} employ low-rank approximations of deep networks’ weight matrices (or tensors) for parameter reduction.
-Network compression methods in the frequency domain \citep{chen2016compressing} have also been investigated.
-An alternative approach for reducing the number of effective parameters in deep nets relies on sketching, whereby, given a matrix or tensor of input data or parameters, one first compresses it to a much smaller matrix (or tensor) by multiplying it by a (usually) random matrix with certain properties \citep{kasiviswanathan2017deep, daniely2016sketching}.